Aheadworks Blog for Magento 2 and 1

 - Migration of WordPress blog posts to Magento 2.
-The new feature allows importing posts from WordPress website to a blog on Magento.
+The new feature allows importing posts from a WordPress website to a Magento blog.

 - Additional mass actions.
-The extension adds mass action options to its Posts and Categories grids.
+The extension adds mass action options to the Posts and Categories grids.

-- New structure of blog posts URLs.
+- A new structure of blog post URLs.
 The new structure includes categories from a URL for search engines, making it more SEO friendly.

 - Recent Blog Posts widget added to sidebars.

-- Relevant blog posts and related products.
+- Related blog posts and related products.
 The module allows Magento admins to create related products blocks on blog pages and vice versa.
-In the first case, customers can easily rich additional information on the viewed extensions from blog posts, while in the second case they can promote purchases right on blog pages.
+In the first case, customers can easily reach additional information on the viewed extensions from blog posts, while in the second case, store managers can promote products right on the blog pages.

 - Blog Migration Tool.
-The module has its own migration service that makes the transition process from Magento 1 to Magento 2 more simple due to the use of the Aheadworks Blog Migration Distributive.
+The module has its own migration service that makes the transition process from Magento 1 to Magento 2 more simple due to the Aheadworks Blog Migration Distributive support.

 Note that the Magento 1 and Magento 2 extensions have different price tags.
-So, you can purchase Blog by Aheadworks for Magento 1 for just $49 with 90 days of support but without installation.
-If you are a Magento 2 user, then get ready to spend $349, but for this cost, you will get free installation, 90 days of support and personal account manager.
-Moreover, if you already use M1 extension by Aheadworks, you can get a 50% discount!
+You can purchase Blog by Aheadworks for Magento 1 for just $99.
+If you are a Magento 2 user, get ready to spend $329.
+For this cost, you get free installation, 90 days of support, and a personal account manager.